What’s the tale-tell sign of a bad divorce?

 Divorce is intimidating.
 It’s a maze of uncertainties and unknowns.
 With so many important decisions throughout the process, having an ally, an advocate and an adviser to help you navigate the experience is always a plus.

 A divorce CPA is the financial whiz kid on your divorce team.
-More than just a number cruncher, your divorce CPA should do the following as you navigate through the divorce process:
+More than just a number cruncher, your divorce CPA will help you navigate the divorce process by doing the following:

-- Provide financial insight and literacy to boost your confidence moving beyond divorce;
+- Provide financial insight and literacy to help you have confidence to manage your finances once on your own.

 Don’t get saddled with a divorce that leaves you broke, unhappy and filled with regret.
 I’ve heard way too many of those stories – they’re not pretty.
 Get the support, peace of mind and financial know-how when you work with a divorce CPA.